 Under supervision of an attorney from the Board of Equalization's Taxpayer Rights Advocate Office, students assist taxpayers with state income tax disputes against the California Franchise Tax Board (FTB).
 Students receive legal practice skills training, including gathering and identifying evidence, drafting legal briefs, and representing clients/taxpayers in negotiations with the FTB and at oral hearings before the BOE.
 This course is graded on a Credit/No Credit basis.
-You must receive permission from the Program Director to enroll.
+Offered through the LLM in Taxation Program.
+JD students seeking to enroll must obtain the approval of the program director.